Biohackers Examine Rapamycin as a Potential Anti-Aging Drug

 Rapamycin and Its Anti-Aging Promise

 Rapamycin is a drug that doctors use to prevent the immune system from rejecting transplanted organs.
 Scientists discovered it in the soil of Easter Island, where certain organisms produce this molecule.
-Later, researchers observed that rapamycin blocks a cellular process called mTOR.
-This process helps regulate cell growth and repair, which are essential factors in aging.
+Later, researchers observed that rapamycin blocks a cellular process called mTOR, which helps regulate cell growth and repair—essential factors in aging.
+This discovery sparked interest in rapamycin for anti-aging research.

 Why Rapamycin Appeals to Longevity Enthusiasts

-Many health enthusiasts (biohackers) think rapamycin can slow the aging process.
-Animal studies show that rapamycin extends the lifespan of various species, including worms, yeast, mice, dogs, and primates.
+Many health enthusiasts (biohackers) are interested in rapamycin for longevity because animal studies show that it extends the lifespan of various species, including worms, yeast, mice, dogs, and primates.
 These studies suggest that rapamycin’s effect on mTOR may help cells resist age-related damage.
-Some advocates believe it could help people stay healthier for a longer period, and they hope research will confirm these effects in humans.
+Some advocates believe it could help people stay healthier for longer periods, fueling hope that rapamycin for life extension might eventually be confirmed in humans.

 Current Gaps in Research